 2. Petego Cycleash Dog Bike Leash – Best Value

 The Petego Cycleash gives you the best bike leash for the money.
 It also attaches to the seat mount on your bike, but it has a flexible cord that can give your dog a little more freedom than the Walky Dog.
-The cord is also long enough that you can seamlessly transition from walking to clipping your dog in for the bike ride.
+The cord is also long enough that you can seamlessly transition from walking to clipping your dog in for the bike ride, making it the second best dog bike attachment for walks and runs on our list.
 You can also take two dogs with you as opposed to just one.

 A major drawback with this leash, however, is that the clasps can snap.
 Although it does have a great price, the fact that it breaks easily creates a safety concern.

 The Bike Tow Leash is slightly more expensive than most other bike leashes, but the design keeps your dog in a heel position, as it attaches low on the bike.
 It is also flexible enough to allow some freedom of movement for your dog.
 The material is strong, and you don’t have to worry about it breaking off.

 The mounting bracket doesn’t fit all bikes, however, so you need to make sure it will fit yours before purchasing.
 It also only attaches on the left side of your bike, which can be a safety concern.
 You can purchase a ride-side attachment separately, but this is inconvenient, especially since the original setup is already quite pricey.